gql-dart/ferry/docs/custom-scalars.md

 }
 ```

 And that's it!
-Now when we run our `pub run build_runner build` command, ferry's generators will automatically override our GraphQL `Date` scalar with the Dart `DateTime` type and use our `DateSerializer` to serialize & deserialize data.
+Now when we run our `pub run build_runner build` command, Ferry's generators will automatically override our GraphQL `Date` scalar with the Dart `DateTime` type and use our `DateSerializer` to serialize & deserialize data.

 ### Using `StructuredSerializer`s

 We've implemented the above `DateSerializer` using the `PrimitiveSerializer` from `built_value`.
 However, if we were building a serializer for a non-primitive Dart type, we'd probably want to use the `StructuredSerializer` instead.

 Since `built_value` doesn't use standard Json by default, rather than implementing `StructuredSerializer` directly, we may prefer to extend the `JsonSerializer` from `gql_code_builder`.
-For example, here's a serializer for the `Operation` type from `gql_exec` that ferry's generaters use internally.
+For example, here's a serializer for the `Operation` type from `gql_exec` that Ferry's generators use internally.

 ```dart
 import "package:built_value/serializer.dart";